 Enzymes are naturally occurring proteins that help break down food and soil residue into small particles.
 The small particles are then washed away.
 (Great for heavy duty cleaning.)

 Special Additives, such as sodium aluminate, boric oxide or aluminum phosphate, may be used to inhibit the removal of overglaze and pattern from fine china.
 Sometimes antifoams are added to reduce sudsing.

-Additional Alkalis, such as sodium carbonate, hydroxide or trisodium phosphate, may be used to aid in handling greasy food soils.
+Additional Alkalis, such as sodium carbonate or sodium hydroxide may be used to aid in handling greasy food soils.

 Polymers help prevent film buildup from hard water.

 Thickening Agents are used in gel automatic dishwasher detergents so the product remains in the dishwasher cup(s) until automatically dispensed at the appropriate time.